 What is retinal pucker?

-During an eye exam, we can determine if you have a retinal pucker and assess the severity of your condition, then develop a treatment plan.
-A retinal pucker, also known as a macular pucker, causes several uncomfortable symptoms, like:
+During an eye exam, we can determine if you have a retinal pucker, also known as a macular pucker, and assess the severity of your condition, then develop a treatment plan.
+Several uncomfortable macular pucker symptoms may include:

 - Fuzzy central vision